 What Are Money Scripts?

 Money scripts are general beliefs about money that are often unconscious and learned during childhood or early adolescence.
 Money scripts tend to be passed down through generations.
-These money beliefs tend to be partial truths about money or those who have (or do not have) money.
+These beliefs tend to be partial truths about money or those who have (or do not have) money.
 Money scripts are related to different financial outcomes.
-Money scripts are often measured in financial planning or coaching to understand how financial beliefs might impact achieving goals.
+Money scripts are often measured in financial planning or coaching to understand how financial beliefs might impact a client’s ability to achieve money-related goals.

 Financial psychologist Dr. Brad Klontz discusses four different types of money scripts — unconscious beliefs we all have about money — that influence our financial behaviors.
 We may be “taught” money beliefs by parents or caregivers.
 These beliefs may also be inherited from your parents or even previous generations.
 Unfortunately, they’re not always positive.
 Understanding the four basic money scripts described below may help you better understand (or rethink) your relationship with money.
 Here’s a breakdown of each belief and how they can impact you.